Metaboverse/manuscript/output/manuscript.md

 ### Data vignettes
 In order to demonstrate the added utility of <i>Metaboverse</i> to the community that is not currently available in other tools, we used <i>Metaboverse</i> to analyze a series of public and new datasets.
 From the vignettes provided below, we show that <i>Metaboverse</i> not only is able to identify points of interest previously described or expected, but can rapidly identify for the user unexpected and systematic regulatory patterns in a reaction network context.

-#### 1. Perturbation of mitochondrial fatty acid synthesis reveals expected and unexpected reaction motifs.
+#### 1. Perturbation of mitochondrial fatty acid synthesis across time reveals expected and unexpected reaction motifs.

-#### 2. Time-course (in progress)
+#### 2. Flux data (in progress)

-#### 3. Flux data (in progress)
+#### 3. Previously published data (in progress)

-### Performance

-Table 1.
-Performance break-down
-Table 2.
-Comparison to existing tools

 ## Discussion

+In this manuscript, we introduce a new software tool for analysis and exploration of user data layered on the metabolic and global reaction networks.
+To improve on previous tools with similar capabilities, we introduced several new analytical tools and methods to aid users in the automated identification and discovery of regulatory patterns within their data in a reaction network context.
+These include the automated ability to identify reaction motifs across the global reaction network, such as a reaction where an input is low abundance and an output is high. <i>Metaboverse</i> also provides dynamic and interactive visualization capabilities to search for patterns and features within the user data on a reaction network within classical pathways.
+If a user is interested in how a reaction motif is propagating across the global reaction network and not just a single pathway, a user can explore a reaction component's nearest reaction neighborhood.
+The user can also explore the connectedness of perturbations across the global network and begin to explore hypotheses of the role of redundancy within a biological phenomenon.

+In order to handle the challenge of sparsity, particularly in regard to metabolomics data and the metabolic reaction network, we introduce a reaction collapsing feature which summarizing a series of connected reaction where values may be missing for a number of reactions, but where the terminal ends of the reaction path have measured values.
+Importantly, this augments the capabilities available within <i>Metaboverse</i>, especially in the identification of additional reaction motifs that may be of interest to the user.

+We demonstrated the utility of <i>Metaboverse</i> in exploring single- and multi-omic datasets.
+We analyzed previously published studies from a variety of organisms (in progress), as well as generated a novel dataset that highlights the time-course capabilities of this framework.

+While <i>Metaboverse</i> aims to enhance the computational toolkit for data analysis and hypothesis generation in metabolic and other experiments, a number of challenges still remain, which we intend to address as we continue to maintain and build upon this software.
+For example, while the reaction collapsing features of <i>Metaboverse</i> aid in identifying patterns across several reactions where data may be missing, there are a variety of biological and technical edge cases that need to be considered in future implementations of this feature.
+This is particularly challenging in datasets where few metabolites were measured.
+Hopefully, as technical limitations in metabolomics are also overcome, more complete snapshots of metabolism will be visible within this framework.
+Additionally, while we take a more straightforward and somewhat rudimentary approach to statistical significance integration in the reaction motif searches, more holistic platforms for cross-omics integration are needed and remain a consequential challenge in multi-omics research.

-We hope that this tool will bring a new perspective to users' data and help draw the connections needed to aid them in extracting new and exciting hypotheses from their data that would be difficult to do without this tool.
+In summary, we hope that <i>Metaboverse</i> will bring a new perspective to users' data.
+We envision <i>Metaboverse</i> to be a staple tool in the metabolic research toolkit that will help researchers critically and holistically consider their data in the context of biological network interactions and help draw the connections needed to aid them in extracting new and exciting hypotheses from their data that would be difficult to do without this tool.

 ## Methods